-Hey, it’s nice to meet you.
-My name is Maddie—and I show others the power of healing outdoors and out loud.
 Growing up as an avid ocean kayaker, I became enthralled by the outdoors’ crisp, salty ocean air and rugged, unforgiving mountain peaks.
-As I now learn to live without my beloved little sister, the outdoors has transformed into my place of reflection, refuge, and release.
+As I learn to live without my beloved sister, the outdoors has transformed into my place of reflection, refuge, and release.

-This online space is all about sharing my outdoor adventure reflections and equipping you with the know-how and courage to get out there yourself—through resources like trip itineraries, outdoor gear guides, and beginner’s guides.
-Welcome to my journey.
-I hope you stay awhile.
+This space is all about sharing my outdoor adventure reflections, equipping you with the know-how and courage to get out there yourself, and empowering you with the tools to write about your own wild adventures.

 This is where you’ll find the raw, gritty, honest accounts of my outdoor adventures.
-Each adventure has its own tumultuous arcs that are meant to be shared, revisited, savoured, and reflected upon.
 These stories are the reason why the outdoors beckon me back, time and time again.
 They include the glorious ups, the gut-wrenching downs, and everything in between.
 You can check out some of my favourites below or–if you’re hooked already–you can read them all.

 She’s also taught me that our stories—no matter how painful—are better shared than silenced: “I believe that our weaknesses and our vulnerabilities are what can connect us the most.
 And in doing so, they become our greatest assets.
 The moral of our own personal stories.”